Late payment Law

 If you supply a public authority, interest will be payable after 30 days, even if a longer payment date was agreed.
 You cannot agree to extend the 30-day period.

 If you supply another business, interest will normally be payable after 60 days even if a longer payment date was agreed.
-However, a credit period of more than 60 days can be agreed if it is not grossly unfair to the supplier.
+However, a credit period of more than 60 days can be agreed upon if it is not grossly unfair to the supplier.

 How much compensation can I claim?